Rebstorm/dthack17/documentation/backend.md

 Password: ```SmartPublicLife2017```

 ## Examples
-For a quick start we recommend the [MQTTBox](http://workswithweb.com/mqttbox.html) that can be downloaded for any platform from [here](http://workswithweb.com/html/mqttbox/downloads.html).
+For a quick start we recommend the [MQTTBox](http://workswithweb.com/mqttbox.html) app that can be downloaded for any platform from [here](http://workswithweb.com/html/mqttbox/downloads.html).